IIITLucknowSWEngg/CSAICSBTeam002/URD.md

 ## 7. Conclusion
 This document defines the user requirements for the Uber application.
 It serves as a guide for the development team to ensure that the final product meets the needs of the end-users and aligns with the project’s goals.

+## Chatgpt prompt used
+Outline a User Requirements Document (URD) for a ride-hailing app, covering key sections .